jparkerweb/pixel-banner/README.md

 - Set a custom start position for the content below the banner image
 - Set the banner image display to cover or contain and adjust wrapping
 - Seamless integration with Obsidian's interface
+- Banner Image Border radius customization
+- Pin API images to your vault for offline use
+- Clean up orphaned pinned images

 ## Installation